egonolieux/personal-conventions/languages/c-sharp.md

     ```

 - When inheriting from certain classes or interfaces, their declarations should be ordered alphabetically.

-- When using multi-line arguments for method or constructor calls, named arguments should be used.

 - When using multi-line arguments, the closing parenthesis should be on the same indentation level as the opening statement.